georg-emg/lammertb-libhttp/doc/OpenSSL.md

 </pre>
 These error messages indicate, that the format of the ssl_certificate file does not match the expectations of the SSL library.
-The PEM file must contain both, a 'CERTIFICATE' and a 'RSA PRIVATE KEY' section.
+The PEM file must contain both, a 'CERTIFICATE' and a 'PRIVATE KEY' or a 'RSA PRIVATE KEY' section.
 It should be a strict ASCII file without byte-order marks.
 The instructions above may be used to create a valid ssl_certificate file.